oxidecomputer/falcon/examples/helios-dev/README.md

 # Helios Dev Machine

 This is a minimal falcon setup for creating a Helios development machine.
+It's a one machine topology.
+The basic workflow with falcon is

+1. Compile the topology program.
+2. Launch the topology from the compiled topology program.
+3. Get serial console access to nodes in the topology through the topology program.

 # If you've not installed